zaeemzadeh/ProcResNet/README.md

 ## About data augmentation

-It performs various data augmentation using [ChainerCV](https://github.com/chainer/chainercv).
+The code performs random flip and random crop using [ChainerCV](https://github.com/chainer/chainercv).

 See the details at `transform` function in `train.py`.